Adopt a Git branching strategy

 Use feature branches for your work

-Develop your features and fix bugs in feature branches (also known as topic branches) based off your master branch.
-Feature branches isolate work in progress from the completed work in the master branch.
-Git branches are inexpensive to create and maintain, so even small fixes and changes should have their own feature branch.
+Develop your features and fix bugs in feature branches based off your main branch.
+These branches are also known as topic branches.
+Feature branches isolate work in progress from the completed work in the main branch.
+Git branches are inexpensive to create and maintain.
+Even small fixes and changes should have their own feature branch.

 Name your feature branches by convention